I upgraded to Zotero 5.0 and now my data is missing! How do I get it back?

 - Rename your current data directory in your home directory from “Zotero” to “Zotero-Old”

-- Move the 'zotero' directory from your Firefox profile (or from “Old Firefox Data”) to your home directory and rename it to “Zotero” (with a capital “Z”).
+- Move the 'zotero' directory from the profile directory (or from “Old Firefox Data”) to your home directory and rename it to “Zotero” (with a capital “Z”).

 - When you then start up Zotero 5.0 again, you should see your previous data.